Amanda Stanton Addresses Josh Murray Allegations And Return To ‘Paradise’ Rumors

 Amanda admits the part about the cops showing up is fact and says she feels it was a set up for publicity.
 Stanton said of Josh, “He’s the worst.
 Everybody warned me.”
 It looks like Amanda and Josh are done for good this time.

-Amanda and Josh first met and became engaged on season 3 of Bachelor in Paradise.
+Amanda and Josh first met and became engaged on Season 3 of Bachelor in Paradise.
 The couple were obviously into each other and Josh moved from his Atlanta home to be with Stanton and her two daughters in California.
-Things were rocky for them and their were numerous reports of them splitting several times then reconciling.
+Things were rocky for them and there were numerous reports of them splitting several times, then reconciling.
 Finally, less than six months after getting engaged Josh and Amanda broke up once again and Murray moved back to Atlanta.

 There's always a light at the end of the tunnel … damn it's a long tunnel tho ????????♂️ #squats #tunnels #babysteps #nahimgonnastartsprinting ???? @nikkiryanphotography